 Even if your puppy hates the process of toothbrushing, keep trying.
 No other dental care routine will completely replace regular tooth brushing.

 Just like brushing, trimming your puppy's nails from an early age will help them get used to the practice and get over any fear or anxiety.
-Puppies won't need their nails trimmed as often when they are very young because the nail hasn't grown out past the quick very far, so just clip the very tips off.
+Dogs won't need their nails trimmed as often when they are very young because the nail hasn't grown out past the quick very far, so just clip the very tips off.

 Find a pair of dog nail clippers that are both suited for your dog's nails and comfortable for you to work with.
 The more comfortable you are, the easier this grooming process will go.
 For very young puppies, cat nail clippers are sometimes easier to work with when you are just getting started.

-As they get bigger and the nails grow faster, you can start cutting a little further back, always being cautious of the quick.
+As dogs get bigger and the nails grow faster, you can start cutting a little further back, always being cautious of the quick.
 Check out our Dog Nail Trimming Tips to help you get started.

 If you aren't comfortable clipping your dog's nails, you might want to check out a dog nail grinder.
 They take a little practice, but some dogs are more amenable to the grinder than nail clippers.
 They also allow you to leave a smoother edge, so those puppy nails aren't a hazard to your floors and skin.

+#14.
 Ear Cleaning Solution

 Routine ear cleanings help to prevent itchiness caused by gunk and build-up in the ear.
 Puppies are messy, they love to get dirty, and some of that dirt will inevitably end up in their ears.